hidayahhtaufik/auranode/src/content/docs/pell-validator/installation.md

 description: Setting Up a Pell Validator on the Ignite_186 Network with a VPS
 ---

-This guide walks you through setting up a Story Validator on the Ignite Network using a Virtual Private Server (VPS).
+This guide walks you through setting up a Pell Validator on the Ignite_186 Network using a Virtual Private Server (VPS).

 ## System Requirements